 compute_average_score()

-In-line comments are useful but should not be abused.
+.
+In Java, you would use camelCaseIn-line comments are useful but should not be abused.
 Use in-line comments to:

 Do not write a comment for every line.
-A programming proficient in the programming language should be able to understand your code if you use good variable names and your logic is clear.
+A programmer proficient in the programming language should be able to understand your code if you use good variable names and your logic is clear.
 In cases where the logic is unclear or convoluted, a code comment is warranted to explain your implementation.

 In Python, we document modules (.py